whosonfirst/whosonfirst-www-api/docs/docs.md

 <a name="pagination-headers"></a>
 ### Pagination and HTTP headers

 Pagination properties are also returned as HTTP response headers.
-This is useful for any output format and necessary for output formats like plain old <a href="http://fake.com/api/formats#csv">CSV</a> or Who's On First's <a href="http://fake.com/api/formats#meta">meta</a> format.
+This is useful for any output format and necessary for output formats like plain old [CSV](#formats-csv) or Who's On First's [meta](#formats-meta) format.
 All of the pagination properties you've come to know and love in the examples above are also returned as HTTP response header prefixed by <code>X-api-pagination-</code>.

 For example:

 ```
-$> curl -s -v -X GET 'https://whosonfirst-api.mapzen.com/?method=whosonfirst.places.search&api_key={API_KEY}&q=poutine&extras=geom:bbox&page=1&<strong>format=csv</strong>&per_page=1'
+$> curl -s -v -X GET 'https://whosonfirst-api.mapzen.com/?method=whosonfirst.places.search&api_key=API_KEY&q=poutine&extras=geom:bbox&page=1&format=csv&per_page=1'

 &lt; HTTP/1.1 200 OK
 &lt; Access-Control-Allow-Origin: *